TMJ Self Massage: What the Guides Don’t Tell You

-The word massage often suggests doing something to the tissue — pressing, working, releasing, fixing.
+The word massage suggests doing something to the tissue — pressing, working, releasing, fixing.
 For jaw pain, that idea can be unhelpful.

 Most jaw pain isn’t caused by a single tight muscle waiting to be released.
 More often, the jaw is already guarded.
 It’s holding on because it doesn’t yet feel safe enough to let go.